ministryofjustice/prison-visits-public/README.md

 ## Technical Information

-This a Ruby on Rails application that contains the public interface for booking a prison visit.
+This a Ruby on Rails application that contains the public interface for requesting a social prison visit.

 It is *stateless* and relies entirely on the prison visits booking API exposed by [ministryofjustice/prison-visits-2](https://github.com/ministryofjustice/prison-visits-2).